pjfl/p5-web-components/README.md

 # Description

-MVC pattern for Web::Simple.
-See [Web::Components::Loader](https://metacpan.org/pod/Web%3A%3AComponents%3A%3ALoader)
+MVC pattern using [Web::Simple](https://metacpan.org/pod/Web%3A%3ASimple).
+See [Web::Components::Loader](https://metacpan.org/pod/Web%3A%3AComponents%3A%3ALoader) for documentation.
+This was written to replace [Catalyst](https://metacpan.org/pod/Catalyst) but [Moo](https://metacpan.org/pod/Moo) all the things

 # Configuration and Environment